Jhuighuy/StormRuler/README.md

 _graph coloring based-algorithm_ in order to minimize an amount of the matrix-vector products required to construct it.-->

+Several preconditioners are available in pure matrix-free context, although some of them are not parallelized.

 **StormRuler** contains:
+- Nonlinear solvers:
+  * _(planned)_ Newton-Raphson solver
+    (for the general nonlinear problems),
+  * _(planned)_ Jacobian-Free Newton-Raphson solver
+    (for the general nonlinear problems);

 - Matrix-free linear iterative solvers:
   * Conjugate Gradients solver
     (`CG`, for the _definite symmetric_ linear problems),